Arriving in Limon, Costa Rica

-- There were skinny cows grazing in many of the fields but we were assured that they produced good lean meat
+- Skinny cows grazed in many of the fields but we were assured that they produced good lean meat

 - Horse breeding was a relatively new export business for Paso types of horses

-- The dense rainforest is heavily protected.
+- The dense rainforest was heavily protected.
 It had been logged but this was cut back.
 Currently only 1% used for tourism

 - In early times, the natives existed purely with barter and by growing what they needed